 In addition, advanced auditing was achieved with AWS Config which audited for system changes, alerting the team to changes made to an individual component over time.
 AWS Config system monitoring ensures that any configuration change from a known, good state is flagged and either approved or returned to its previous, compliant state.
 Together with AWS CloudTrail, Voyant can flag events that possibly contributed to a configuration change as well as who made the change, at what time and from where.

 The Flux7 and Voyant teams used Amazon EC2 Systems Manager Patch Manager for server patch management.
 This patch manager is architected to automate the process of patching instances for the Voyant solution, scanning for missing patches and/or instances that need updating.
 Voyant can choose which patches it wants to install and can then automatically install any or all missing patches.
 As Voyant can automate the application of patches — with rules for auto-approving patches, as well as a list of pre-approved patches — systems are patched regularly and on an as-needed basis as well.
 To automate the process, the teams used AWS Inspector to trigger alerts on common vulnerabilities and exposures (CVE).
-These alerts in turn triggered a Lambda function and used the EC2 run command to update the element.
-This solution actively meets a key requirement that Voyant be in compliance with its customers’ internal security policy of consistent patch management.
+These alerts, in turn, triggered a Lambda function and used the EC2 run command to update the element.
+This solution actively meets a key requirement that Voyant is in compliance with its customers’ internal security policy of consistent patch management.

 Alerting on suspicious activity was achieved by sending CloudTrail logs to CloudWatch logs; in CloudWatch logs, the Flux7 and Voyant teams created alerts for dangerous events.
 In addition, the teams raised the bar yet again with another sophisticated solution.
-They enabled Amazon provided rules — predefined, customizable best practice configurations — in AWS Config rules and created a pipeline for deploying custom AWS Config Rules using AWS Lambda.
+They enabled Amazon provided rules — predefined, customizable best-practice configurations — in AWS Config rules and created a pipeline for deploying custom AWS Config Rules using AWS Lambda.
 The alerts from both CloudWatch and AWS Config rules were forwarded to an SNS topic that was integrated with Slack and monitored by Voyant administrators.
 During the course of the engagement, Flux7 consultants mentored the Voyant team on the new AWS services and features, ensuring that they were able to effectively manage and extend the replatformed solution.
-With extensive knowledge transfer, Flux7’s Engage service provides hands on coaching, helping improve success rates with new technology and processes to ensure ongoing success.
+With extensive knowledge transfer, Flux7’s Engage service provides hands-on coaching, helping improve success rates with new technology and processes to ensure ongoing success.

 According to Skip Walker, CTO at Voyant, “One of the best parts of working with Flux7 is the ease of addressing issues and creatively addressing the high standards we’ve set through advanced technologies.
 We appreciate that Flux7 takes the time to give you a nice inside view of what’s happening and why.
 We look forward to continue working with the Flux7 team.”

 With the help of the AWS consultants at Flux7, the Voyant team was able to use the introduction of its new service as an opportunity to replatform.
 They did so with zero downtime during the infrastructure switch and no degradation of service, which translated into a continued positive customer experience.
 Importantly, Voyant successfully scripted an approach to its OS and application server upgrade and patching that met its customer’s internal security requirements.
 The firm was also able to take advantage of new AWS services like AWS Config to build sophisticated auditing and alerting systems, helping ensure that its systems remain in a known, good state.
-And, in the process over delivering on its commitment to data security and customer excellence.
+And, in the process over-delivering on its commitment to data security and customer excellence.